choongyx/blog/_posts/2021-02-08-Trollcat-CTF.md

 comments: true
 ---

 Over the weekends, I participated in TrollCat CTF, a CTF organized by CSCodersHub in India and [placed 23rd](https://ctftime.org/event/1257).
-Here are the write-ups for the challenges, including some challenges that I did not manage to solve during the CTF itself.
+Here are the write-ups for some of the challenges.
 Enjoy!

 ## Stegnography